 Is an antiviral drug a commonly used flu treatment?

 Antiviral flu drugs are taken to decrease the severity and duration of flu symptoms.
 In some cases they may be used to prevent flu.
 They include baloxavir marboxil (Xofluza), oseltamivir (Tamiflu) or zanamivir (Relenza).

 The first dose should be taken within 48 hours of the onset of symptoms.
-Talk to your doctor, because most antivirals do have side effects.
+Talk to your doctor, if you are at increased risk for complications from the flu.
+People at high risk include infants, elderly, those with chronic illnesses, pregnant women, those with weak immune systems.
+Native American and Alaskan Natives.
+Most antivirals do have side effects.

 What are the recommended antiviral drugs for children?

 At the first sign of flu symptoms, talk to your doctor about whether antiviral drugs might benefit your child.
 These flu drugs can help a child get better sooner and may prevent serious flu complications.